A Guide To Breaking the Cycle of Addiction

-When someone’s caught in the vicious cycle of addiction, the possibility of breaking free is often the last thing on their minds, especially when they’ve tried and failed before.
-The good news is that it is possible to break the cycle of addiction, no matter how daunting it may seem.
+When someone’s caught in the cycle of addiction, the possibility of breaking free is often the last thing on their mind, especially when they’ve tried and struggled before.
+The good news is that breaking the cycle of addiction is possible without putting life on hold for residential rehab.

 What Is the Cycle of Addiction?